Manuel Rodríguez Ramos

 Manuel Rodríguez Ramos (born January 1, 1908, date of death unknown) was a Puerto Rican writer and law professor.

 Early life and education

 He born on January 1, 1908, in Río Piedras, Puerto Rico.
 His father died when he was barely a year old.
 In 1930 he became the third president of Phi Sigma Alpha fraternity.
 In 1931 he and y Manuel García Cabrera with the help of the UPR Law School Dean Rafael Martínez Álvarez founded the UPR Law Review.
 Also as a student he was the director of Athenea the UPR graduating class Yearbook in 1930 and in 1932.
-He obtained his Juris Doctor from the University of Puerto Rico College of Law and later obtained his Master of Law from Tulane University Law School.
+He obtained his Juris Doctor from the University of Puerto Rico School of Law and later obtained his Master of Law from Tulane University Law School.

 Career

 From 1932 to 1938 he worked as a private lawyer.
 Afterward he began working as part of the corp of lawyer of the Puerto Rico Secretary of Justice.
 From 1941 till 1943 he was Sub-secretary of Justice of Puerto Rico and in 1944 he was interim Secretary of Justice of Puerto Rico.

 In the late 1940 he was appointed Dean of the University of Puerto Rico school of law, at that time it was called the College of Law.